CNS-SCN Fellow Distinction

 CNS-SCN Fellows will be inducted during the CNS Annual Conference.
 They will receive use of FCNS-SCN designation, a recognition award, free CNS membership for one year, and one complimentary registration to the CNS-SCN Annual Conference and Awards Banquet where the recipient(s) will be honoured.

-Nominations are open from November 1 to February 1 each year and accepted via the CNS Online Award Nomination tool (coming soon).
+Nominations are open from November 1.
+2019 to January 31, 2020 and accepted via the CNS Online Award Nomination tool

 Eligibility Criteria & Adjudication